 The Vose neighborhood is one of the most diverse but also one of the poorest areas of the city.
 Its residents appreciate the diversity of people and businesses, and rents have stayed lower than in most Beaverton neighborhoods.
 Allen Boulevard, the neighborhood’s commercial core, has a variety of Latino, Korean and Middle Eastern restaurants and shops.
-People who live and work in the Deepening Belonging in Beaverton 29 neighborhood also appreciate the easy access to downtown and the variety of nearby parks (City of Beaverton, 2019).
+People who live and work in the neighborhood also appreciate the easy access to downtown and the variety of nearby parks (City of Beaverton, 2019).

 Children in OI’s dataset who grew up in these four neighborhoods seemed to benefit from economically integrated communities, strong employment rates and quality schools.
 While many of these factors remain in force today, Beaverton is trying to preserve and expand opportunity as it grows to ensure a thriving future for its richly diverse communities.

 QUALITY SCHOOLS ARE BOLSTERED BY STUDENT SUPPORTS

 Students attending schools in Beaverton’s high-opportunity neighborhoods have better than average completion and college-going rates.
 Most students living in the four neighborhoods attend Southridge or Beaverton High School, both of which have higher than average on-time graduation and college-going rates compared to the state.1 While graduation rates are lower across the board for economically disadvantaged students and students of color, the Southridge and Beaverton rates remain slightly above the state averages for these student groups.2